William E. Carter: Aftermath

 Two years later, on June 15, 1914, the Carters divorced.
 Lucile filed for divorce on January 23, 1914, because Carter deserted her on the Titanic.
 In her testimony, she said, "When the Titanic struck, my husband came to our stateroom and said 'Get up and dress yourself and the children.'
 I never saw him again until I arrived on the Carpathia at 8 o'clock the next morning, when I saw him lying on the rail.
 All he said was that he had had a jolly good breakfast and that he never thought I would make it."
-Of course, this version of events was significantly different from what she told reporters in 1912.
-Lucile also claimed Carter frequently boxed her ears, once kicked her in the back, cheated on her with other women, and "was nearly always drunk."
+This version of events was significantly different from what she told reporters in 1912.
+Lucile also stated that Carter frequently boxed her ears, once kicked her in the back, cheated on her with other women, and "was nearly always drunk."
 Lucile told a newspaper "On one occasion, my husband picked up a grasshopper and began pulling out its legs, and when I remonstrated with him, he dashed into the house and procured a horsewhip and proceeded to lash me with it."
 She also complained about his constant traveling.
 Carter did not offer any testimony in the divorce hearing.
-However, once the newspapers made Lucile's claims public, Carter did counter, saying he helped his wife, Mrs. Astor, and Mrs. Widener onto their lifeboat.
+However, once the newspapers made Lucile's statements public, Carter did counter, saying he helped his wife, Mrs. Astor, and Mrs. Widener onto their lifeboat.

 After the divorce, the Bryn Mawr home was sold.
 Lucile remarried quickly, on August 16, 1914.
 Carter never remarried and lived at Ivy Cottage in Rosemont, Pennsylvania.
 He worked in banking with Cassatt & Company in Philadelphia.
 He continued to travel to England for the hunting season.
 He also judged horse shows in New York and Philadelphia.

 Later life

-In 1925, Carter purchased a property in Unionville, Chester County, Pennsylvania, where he built a lodge with adjacent old-wood riparian forests where he could hunt.
+In 1925, Carter purchased a property in Unionville, Pennsylvania, where he built a lodge with adjacent old-wood riparian forests where he could hunt.
 He called this property Gwenda Farm, and this became the residence where he spent much of his time.
 However, this was not a simple hunting lodge or farmhouse.
 The two-story stone house was designed by the Philadelphia architectural firm of John S. Cornell & Sons.
 There was also a carriage house and stables with six large stalls.
 Carter also raised prize-winning Angus cattle at Gwenda Farm.

 He retained his summer home, Quatrefoil, on Narragansett Avenue in Newport.
 In his last few years, he spent winters at the Breakers in Palm Beach, Florida.
 In March 1940, he died of empyema of the gallbladder while on vacation in Palm Beach, Florida.
 He was buried in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.